Wombat42/useraccounts/README.md

 with a 200 status.
 Otherwise it returns a 401 error status.
 * POST `/api/session` - Requires a payload of `{"username":<some username>, "password":<some password>}`.
 Returns a 200 with a session object if successful.
 Otherwise returns a 401 with minimal error information.
 * GET `/api/user/:userid` - Gets a user's profile information.
 There is only one user in the system.
 The call should be GET `/api/user/22` to return him.
 The system does not check if the current user is authorized to view the data.
-* Get `/api/user/:userid/account` - Returns the user's account information.
+* GET `/api/user/:userid/account` - Returns the user's account information.

 ### Building the server
 There is no build step